 Anatomy of a fly line

-When casting a dry fly, it is advantageous to have a long tapered front section, and a long leader for gentle turnover, and delicate presentation of the fly.
-When casting big flies, like streamers and poppers, it is now better to have a shorter front taper which is needed for a more aggressive turnover of the fly leg and leader (now shortened), plus a heavier more wind-resistant fly.
+When casting big flies, like streamers and poppers, it is better to have a shorter front taper which is needed for a more aggressive turnover of the fly leg and leader (now shortened), plus a heavier more wind-resistant fly.
 The front taper can be anywhere from very long to very short, and its length will affect how it turns over when using different flies.
 The head length measurement is inclusive of both the tapers.

 There are lines on the market with very long back tapers (40´), which are used for very long casts and in distance competitions.
 These lines are not for beginners.

-When we get better at false casting a longer line (called longer carry), we are carrying the head (say 30´) and let’s say 20´of running line (the carry of a running line is called overhang).
-It becomes evident that we are loading the rod with more weight (the head plus 20´overhang) than the head (which influences the rod # rating).
+When we get better at false casting a longer line (called longer carry), we are carrying the head (say 30´) and let’s say 20′ of the running line (the carry of a running line is called overhang).
+It becomes evident that we are loading the rod with more weight (the head plus the 20′ overhang) than the head (which influences the rod # rating).
 This is the reason we can cast say a #6 line with a #8 rod, which is called underlining a rod.
 The lighter line is thinner and has less air resistance than a thicker one.
 Sinking lines have more density than floating lines, and thus are the thinnest in each #.

 Line producers play with both the rear taper and the front taper, plus the head weight and mass distribution.
 The resultant creations can be wonderful for a special situation, and I have lines like that.
-However, I strongly recommend beginners to start out with a classical floating line, with a 30´head length and symmetric tapers.
+However, I strongly recommend beginners to start with a classical floating line, with a 30-40′ head length and symmetric tapers.
 Lines like that are just wonderful to cast and a beginner’s dream.

 Lines are made with a woven core, and plastic is added as a coat.
 They are very strong (30-pound test), and all that strength is in the woven core.
 They are produced in various colors, from bright to dark.
 The convention is to make the floating lines bright.
 There are lines made with a mono core that are stiffer than conventional lines.
 They are invaluable in the tropical or subtropical heat and are marketed as tropical lines.
 Conventional lines will become like cooked spaghetti in the summer heat of Florida, where I live.
 In the so-called Florida winter, they become a bit stiff, so it is back to conventional lines.
 Then we have some excellent clear fly lines on a mono core.